Two Quantitative Fit Testing Methods

 Finally, and perhaps most importantly, the CNC method can be used with disposable filtering facemask respirators like the N95, whereas the CNC method cannot.

 The original protocol for the OSHA-mandated fit test required about 8 minutes.
 For several years, the CNP method used a shorter protocol (Redon Procedure).
 However, in 2019 OSHA approved a Fast CNC protocol that is actually slightly shorter in duration than the CNP methods (about 2 ½ minutes).

 For several years there was a CNP protocol that required less time to perform in the hands of a very skilled test administrator.
 This advantage has been made moot by the introduction of the 2019 Fast OSHA protocols.

 CNP Fit Testing Method Cons

 Since people move and breathe when using their respirators on the job, this testing method is not a good correlation to actual use.
-Even if a test subject manages not to throw off the measurements, this testing method is hard to trust as the seal on a respirator is challenged much more when the wearer is active than when they are still.
+Even if a test subject manages not to skew the measurements, this testing method is hard to trust as the seal on a respirator is challenged much more when the wearer is active than when they are still.

 So Which Quantitative Fit Testing Method is Best?

 Since OSHA adopted the newest Fast Fit Testing Protocols, the biggest con for CNC testing has been eliminated.

 With more reliable results, better correlation to real-world application, and fewer ways to skew the results, CNC fit testing methods are still the best quantitative fit testing method available.